jameslamb/conference-notes/ODSC/odsc-east-2020.md

 * company: `dotscience`
     - https://dotscience.com/
 * they literally have a "deploy" button
-    - that will create a new deplyment in Kubernetes, and they give you a Grafana dashboard for it out of the box
+    - that will create a new deployment in Kubernetes, and they give you a Grafana dashboard for it out of the box
     - of COURSE  the moodel they came up with is a computer vision "is this a stop sign" type model
-    - they made a little predictor where you click "predict" to send an image file
+    - they made a little predictor where you click "predict" to send an image file -
-    -

     ticket for Amazon equipment: 0311490290